Faculty: Dr. A. G. Werschulz

 Class email list: datastr STRUDEL dsm.fordham.edu

-(STRUDEL is a thinly-disguised @, to
+is a thinly-disguised @

 thwart the amount of spam that your instructor receives in his guise